nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 8. The `AddGroupCommand` then calls the `Model#addGroup()` to add the input group to the list.

 9. Finally, the `AddGroupCommand` creates a `CommandResult` with a success message and return it to the `LogicManager` to complete the command execution.
+The GUI would also be updated on this change in the group list and update the display of group list accordingly.

 The following sequence diagram shows how the `addgroup` mechanism works: